fasterthanlime/ooc-docs/source/compilers/json.rst

     If the user has marked the entity as ``unmangled``, but didn't specify a name, this is ``true``.
 If the user has marked this entity and provided a name, this is the name.
 Otherwise, this is ``false``.

+.. note:: In the current implementation, ``unmangled`` is only given for functions, methods, global variables and fields, because classes and covers can't have an ``unmangled`` name yet.

 ``fullName``
     The full, mangled name of the entity, like it appears in the C sourcecode.